Logo relief test

 | Image3D | Browser-first image-to-3D, STL/GLB/OBJ export, and printability help path. | Good when you want fast preview, paid export, and a clear route to cleanup. |

-| Broad AI 3D platforms | Often support image-to-3D and multiple export formats. | Good for creative assets, but check pricing, export rights, and printability claims. |
+| Broad AI 3D platforms | Compare Image3D, Meshy, Tripo, Rodin, and similar tools with the same input image. | Good for creative assets, but check pricing, export rights, file formats, and printability claims. |

 | File converters | Can convert existing files but may not reconstruct 3D from a flat image. | Good only when you already have usable geometry. |